lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Step 1.
 Plot the position of a single object on the sky as a function of time
 =============================================================================

 1.1.
 Log on to the Rubin Science Platform, and select the Portal option.
 In order to access the DP0.3 Tap Service, you need to click on the "Show" button on the upper right side of the screen (see the screenshot below).
 In the "Select TAP Service" box, you should click on the down-arrow, and choose the "LSST DP0.3 SSO" entry.
-In the "Output Column Selection and Constraints" select the "decl", "midPointTai", and "ra" entries by clicking the respective boxes next to the "Name" column.
-Since you want to plot the celestial position of a single object, also click the box next to the "ssObjectId" line, and enter "= -735085100561880491" in the "constraints" box.
-Make sure the boxes by "Spatial" and "Temporal" constraints (under "Enter Constraints") are unchecked.
+In the "Output Column Selection and Constraints" select the ``decl``, ``midPointTai``, and ``ra`` entries by clicking the respective boxes next to the ``Name`` column.
+Since you want to plot the celestial position of a single object, also click the box next to the ``ssObjectId`` line, and enter ``= -735085100561880491`` in the ``constraints`` box.
+Make sure the boxes by ``Spatial`` and ``Temporal`` constraints (under ``Enter Constraints``) are unchecked.

 ** Screenshot **

 1.2.
 Execute the search by clicking the "Search" button on lower left.
 This will generate the plot as below.
-Click the "Bi-view Tables" button on the upper right to display only the scatter plot and the table.
+Click the ``Bi-view Tables`` button on the upper right to display only the scatter plot and the table.

 ** Screenshot **